mvonballmo/CSharpHandbook/2_Design_Guide.md

 <a name="footnote_1">[1]</a> One exception to this rather strictly enforced rule is for classes that simply cannot be abstract.
 This will be the case for user-interface components that interact with a visual designer.
 The Visual Studio designer, for example, requires that all components be non-abstract and include a default constructor in order to be used.
 In these cases, empty virtual methods that throw a `NotImplementedException` are the only alternative.
 If you must use such a method, include a comment explaining the reason.

 <a name="footnote_2">[2]</a> The spec# project at Microsoft Research provides an integration of Design-By-Contract mechanisms into the C# language; at some point in the future, this may be worthwhile to include.

+## Namespaces

+* Nesting depth is inversely related to abstraction.
+Declare high-level abstractions in the outer layers (e.g. `Encodo.Quino.Data`) and concrete types in inner layers (e.g. `Encodo.Quino.Data.Ado`).
+* The namespace hierarchy should only be deep enough to reflect the actual complexity.
+Deep hierarchies are more  difficult to browse and understand.
+* Avoid making too many namespaces; instead, use catch-all namespace suffixes, like “Utilities”, “Core” or “General” until it is clearer whether a class or group of classes warrant their own namespace.
+Refactoring is your friend here.

+## Assemblies

+* Use a separate assembly to improve decoupling and reduce dependencies.
+* Top-level application assemblies should have as little code as possible.
+Use class libraries for most logic.

+The example below illustrates the projects for a solution called “Calculator” with a _WPF_ application, a web-API application and a console application.
+* `Calculator.Core`
+* `Calculator.Core.Web`
+* `Calculator.Core.Wpf`
+* `Calculator.Web.Api`
+* `Calculator.Wpf`
+* `Calculator.Console`

+The first three define libraries of functionality that is used by the next four applications.
+The server and console only use the `Calculator.Core` library whereas the _Winforms_ and _WPF_ applications use their respective libraries.
+Separating the renderer-dependent code into a separate library makes it much easier to add another application using the same renderer but performing a slightly different task.
+Only highly application-dependent code should be defined directly in an application project.